Specific Heat Of Water In Kj

 Ice (Solid Phase)

-The specific heat of ice is approximately 2.05 kJ/kgC.
+The specific heat of ice is approximately 2.So 05 kJ/kgC.
 This value is significantly lower than that of liquid water.
 In ice, water molecules are arranged in a crystalline lattice structure held together by hydrogen bonds.
 When heat is applied to ice, the energy primarily goes into increasing the vibrational energy of the molecules within the lattice, rather than breaking the hydrogen bonds.

 Liquid Water (Liquid Phase)